 304. GREEK.
 An introduction to the principles of exegesis.
 A major portion of the course is devoted to the application of the principles to the Epistle to the Philippians.
 Prescribed, second year, two hours, spring semester.
 Professor Johnson.
 305, 306.
 GREEK.
-Exegesis of 1 Corinthians, first semester, and Ephesians, second semester.
-Prescribed, third year, two hours each semester.
-Professor Johnson.\
+Exegesis of 1 Corinthians, first semester, and Ephesians, two hours each semester.
+Professor Johnson.

+303, 306.
+GREEK.
+Exegesis of I Corinthians, first semester, and Ephesians, second semester.
+Professor Johnson.
 307, 308.
 GREEK.
 Exegesis of the Epistle to the Romans, first semester, and the Epistle to the Hebrews, second semester.
-Prescribed, fourth year or elective, two hours each semester.
-Professor Johnson.
+Prescribed, fourth year or elective,